Fitzgibbon Hospital’s Community Investment Report for FY 2022

 This figure includes the unpaid costs of providing care to individuals covered by Medicare, Medicaid and to those without insurance.
 It represents the shortfall between the cost of providing care and the payments received by the government and covered patients.
 It also represents the cost of care provided to those patients who are either unwilling or unable to pay for their care.
 As part of Fitzgibbon’s mission of caring for our community, we offer a Financial Assistance Policy, scheduled payment arrangements and discounted care to those who are eligible, who submit an application and who have a documented financial need.

-As part of our mission of caring for our community, during FY 2016, Fitzgibbon forgave $626,270 in charges for healthcare provided to patients in need.
+As part of our mission of caring for our community, during FY 2022, Fitzgibbon forgave $493,374 in charges from healthcare provided to patients in need.
 These patients include persons considered among the most vulnerable in our community and who may be experiencing significant obstacles to health care such as extreme poverty, language barriers, transportation issues and other socio-economic factors.

 Health Professionals Education and Research

-This figure shows an investment in our dedicated staff and includes the cost of providing continuing education and training for our physicians, nurses and other health care professionals.
-It also includes unreimbursed expenses associated with research studies in which Fitzgibbon and our staff may participate.
+This figure is the investment in our dedicated staff and includes the cost of providing continuing education and training for our physicians, nurses and other health care professionals.
+It also includes unreimbursed expenses associated with research studies in which Fitzgibbon may participate.

 Financial Contributions and In-Kind Donations

 This figure includes cash and in-kind donations to support community organizations, healthy lifestyle programs, patient advocacy and community event sponsorships.
 It is Fitzgibbon Hospital’s mission to improve the health of our community and to collaborate with other health-related, not-for-profit organizations to ensure the neediest in our area receive essential care and services.
-It is also within our mission to assist other civic organizations in strengthening our communities through support of schools, groups and activities that improve the quality of life we all enjoy.
+These include providing school physicals on-site free of charge for area high school athletes, providing testing and vaccines for Covid-19 during the height of the pandemic and providing education regarding healthy lifestyle and preventive care.
+We also host annual health fairs, which provide essential screenings, in many of our communitites.
+It is also within our mission to assist other civic organizations in supporting schools, groups and activities that improve the quality of life we all enjoy.

-This includes Fitzgibbon Hospital’s placement of a Certified Athletic Trainer within the Marshall Public School District to ensure the health and safety of our high school athletes.
+This includes Fitzgibbon Hospital’s placement of a Certified Athletic Trainer within the Marshall Public School District to ensure the health and safety of high school athletes.
 We also provide collaborative support to Missouri Valley College, which offers a Bachelor’s Degree in Nursing.
 The program is housed on the Fitzgibbon Hospital campus, and Fitzgibbon provides guest lecturers, nurse preceptors and practicum opportunities for students.
-We also provide significant support to entities that improve the health, education and quality of life in our region, such as the Salt Fork YMCA, Marshall Philharmonic Orchestra, United Way, American Cancer Society’s Relay for Life, OATS transportation service, Saline County Fair Association and other worthwhile programs benefitting us all.
+We also provide significant support to entities that improve the health, education and quality of life in our region, such as the Salt Fork YMCA, Marshall Philharmonic Orchestra, United Way, American Cancer Society’s Relay for Life, OATS transportation service, Saline County Fair Association, area schools and student organizations and other worthwhile programs.

 Payroll and Benefits

-This figure includes the cost of payroll and employee benefits for our team of dedicated health care providers and support staff at both the hospital and nursing home.
-As one of the largest employers in the area, Fitzgibbon Hospital and The Living Center nursing home employ 556 full- and part-time employees system-wide.
-This figure also includes the cost of retaining specially-trained contract personnel in various medical specialties to ensure our community receives the highest quality health care available in our area.
+This includes the cost of payroll and employee benefits for our team of dedicated health care providers and support staff for the hospital, our physician clinics and nursing home.
+As one of the largest employers in the area, Fitzgibbon Hospital and The Living Center nursing home employs 422 full- and part-time employees organization-wide.
+This figure also includes the ever-increasing cost of retaining specially-trained contract personnel in various medical specialties to ensure our community receives the highest quality health care available in our area.

-The following are facts about the broad scope of services offered at Fitzgibbon Hospital (for fiscal year May 1, 2015, through April 30, 2016):
+The following are facts about the broad scope of services offered at Fitzgibbon Hospital.
+(For fiscal year May 1, 2021, through April 30, 2022):

 Medical Specialties Represented: 23